Deals Reminder: Jumbo 2022 Javascript Bundle, save 97%

-Just a quick reminder for our readers about the awesome deal on the Jumbo 2022 Javascript Bundle in the Geeky Gadgets Deals store this week.
+Just a quick reminder for our readers about a great deal on the Jumbo 2022 Javascript Bundle in the Geeky Gadgets Deals store this week.

 The Jumbo 2022 Javascript Bundle is available in the Geeky Gadgets Deals store for just $39, it normally retails for $1,393.